 Access

-Los Angeles community clinics and health centers play a key role in offering comprehensive health care for those in need, and are an important source of primary care for Medi-Cal and uninsured patients.
-The following section outlines key findings in the areas of health coverage for Angelenos, the role of clinics in serving the newly insured, and remaining access challenges.
+Los Angeles community clinics and health centers play a crucial role in offering comprehensive health care for low-income, underinsured, and uninsured community members, and are an important source of primary care for Medi-Cal patients.
+The following section outlines key findings in the areas of health coverage, the role of clinics in serving the newly insured, and remaining access challenges.

-The total number of patients served increased in all service provider areas regardless of payer status, with the exception of one (SPA 4).
+The total number of patients served increased in all service provider areas, regardless of payer status, except for one (SPA 4).

 Overall, as expected, the rates of the uninsured declined and health coverage increased primarily via Medi-Cal.
 Similarly, the profile of patients in safety net clinics shifted from uninsured to Medi-Cal, and as shown in this report, safety net clinics continue to provide the bulk of care to uninsured persons and Medi-Cal beneficiaries in the County.